st255/mnist-autoencoder-study/README.md

 This part of the study is based in the traditional AE architecture which's main usage is compression of the image's data.
 The encoder uses a convolutional architecture to simplify the training and increase the performance.

 #### Activation Function:
+Three different activation functions were tested: ReLU, Leaky ReLU and SiLU.
+As expected, SiLU gave the best results because of its smoother curve and the capacity to mantain negative numbers.

 ![Activation functions](/images/ae/activation_functions.png)